 If you value convenience and a massive selection, department stores and large online marketplaces are worth a look.
 While you might have to do a bit more searching to find the gems, these retailers offer a huge range of styles and price points.
 You can often find great deals on last season’s styles or browse multiple brands at once.
 For example, Kohl’s offers a wide selection of big and tall golf tops from various athletic and lifestyle brands, making it easy to compare your options without leaving home.

-How to Care for Your Golf Shirts
+How to Care for Your Tall Golf Shirts

 You’ve invested in high-quality golf shirts that finally fit right, feel comfortable, and perform well on the course.
 The last thing you want is for them to shrink, stretch, or lose their moisture-wicking magic after a few washes.
 Taking proper care of your performance apparel isn’t complicated, but it does require a slightly different approach than washing your old cotton tees.
 Following a few simple steps will protect the fabric, maintain the fit, and keep your shirts looking and feeling great for years to come.

-How to Wash and Dry Your Shirts
+The Right Way to Wash and Dry Your Polos

 The key to washing performance fabrics is to be gentle.
 Before you toss your shirt in the machine, turn it inside out.
 This protects the outer surface from pilling and prevents logos from snagging or fading.
 Wash it on a gentle cycle with cold water and group it with other synthetic, lightweight fabrics.
 Avoid washing your golf shirts with heavy items like jeans or towels, as the friction can damage the delicate fibers.
 Go easy on the detergent—using too much can leave a residue that traps odors and hinders the fabric's performance.
 When it comes to drying, air drying is always the best option.
 High heat from a dryer can cause shrinkage and break down the spandex fibers that give your shirt its stretch.